capactio/capact/docs/proposal/20201209-action-rollback.md

 - Introduce new properties in OCF schema and OCH GraphQL API:
     - new Implementation `rollback` property,
     - new TypeInstance properties: `standalone` and `rollbackActionRef`,
-- Move the `Implementation.spec.additionalInput.typeInstanceRelations` field
+- Move the `Implementation.spec.additionalOutput.typeInstanceRelations` field
-  to `Implementation.spec.typeInstanceRelations`.
+  to `Implementation.spec.outputTypeInstanceRelations`.
 - Expose TypeInstance relations in Local OCH GraphQL API:
     - Add `uses` (or `descendants`) field,
     - Add `usedBy` (or `ancestors`) field.